damongolding/immich-kiosk/README.md

 ### Demo

 > [!NOTE]
 > The demo is hosted on Render's free tier.
-You might see a "Application Loading" screen while the app restarts.
+You might see an "Application Loading" screen while the app restarts.

 Try the Immich Kiosk demo here: [demo.immichkiosk.app](https://demo.immichkiosk.app/)